engine-plus/document/EnginePlusDescription_en.md

-serverSecurityGroupIds | the list of security group ids in EnginePlus instance. serverUserName | the authentication user of EnginePlus. serverUserPassword | the authentication password of EnginePlus. instanceProfileArn | the name of IAM role for all instances. clusterSecurityGroupIds | the list of security group ids in Cluster instances. metaHost | address of RDS or local mysql, where stored the cluster meta info. metaUserName | meta database authentication user.
+serverSecurityGroupIds | the list of security group ids in EnginePlus instance. serverUserName | the authentication user of EnginePlus. serverUserPassword | the authentication password of EnginePlus. iamRoleName | the name of IAM role for all instances. clusterSecurityGroupIds | the list of security group ids in Cluster instances. metaHost | address of RDS or local mysql, where stored the cluster meta info. metaUserName | meta database authentication user.